OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 **Searching for Cache Databases**

-iOS applications can store cache databases within the application containing data such as web requests and responses, sometimes this data can contain sensitive information.
-The following Needle module should be used, which searches for cache files stored within the application container, lists their data protection values, and gives the user an option to inspect, or download the file.
+iOS applications can store data in cache databases.
+These databases contain data such as web requests and responses.
+Sometimes the data is sensitive.
+Use the following Needle module, which searches for cache files stored in the application container, lists their data protection values, and gives the user the options to inspect or download the file:

 ```
 [needle] > use storage/data/files_cachedb